Home | What It Means to Plead Insanity to Criminal Charges

 21 July 2017 | Criminal Defense, Legal Blog,

-If you or a loved one has been charged with a crime and you believe mental illness is involved, contact our experienced Indianapolis criminal defense lawyers at Hessler Law.
+If you or a loved one has been charged with a crime and you believe mental illness is involved, contact our experienced Indianapolis criminal defense attorney at Hessler Law.
 We will evaluate your situation and help you obtain the best result possible under the circumstances.
 Call us today at (317) 886-8800.

 The Indiana statute addressing the guilty but mentally ill defense is found at section 35-36-2-5 of the Indiana Code.
 The law’s goal is to provide treatment as opposed to punishment for offenders with mental illness – but the treatment takes the form of confinement within a psychiatric facility.
 In other words, the defense doesn’t affect your guilt, but only the form of your punishment.